Chart Color Schemes

 Population

-Population growth drivers in Moe are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Moe are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, the estimated population of Moe as of Nov 2025 is around 10,165.
-This reflects an increase of 790 people (8.4%) since the 2021 Census, which reported a population of 9,375 people.
-The change is inferred from the resident population of 9,573 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 424 validated new addresses since the Census date.
-This level of population equates to a density ratio of 560 persons per square kilometer.
-Moe's 8.4% growth since the 2021 census exceeded the SA3 area (5.5%), along with the non-metro area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 55.00000000000001% of overall population gains during recent periods.
+The population of the Moe statistical area (Lv2) is estimated to be around 9,926 as of November 2025.
+This reflects an increase of 551 people since the 2021 Census, which reported a population of 9,375.
+The change is inferred from the resident population of 9,485 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 424 validated new addresses since the Census date.
+This level of population equates to a density ratio of 546 persons per square kilometer.
+The Moe (SA2) has seen a growth rate of 5.9% since the census, positioning it within 1.0 percentage points of the SA3 area's growth rate of 6.9%.
+Population growth in the area was primarily driven by interstate migration, contributing approximately 55.00000000000001% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Moving forward with demographic trends, an above median population growth of national non-metropolitan areas is projected, with the area expected to grow by 1,867 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 11.9% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+According to demographic trends, the Moe (SA2) is projected to grow by an above median rate for national non-metropolitan areas.
+By 2041, it is expected to grow by 1,893 persons, reflecting a total increase of 14.8% over the 17 years.

 Frequently Asked Questions - Population